I am a bibliophile who loves to read about new concepts and ideas. The next step almost always involves testing them out in real life.

 Wow, I really had no idea but bringing awareness and educating us on this is important.
 So sad people are so cruel to children with deformities.
 You wrote a wonderful hub, thank you for sharing!
 It's an amazing story!

-Susan Hazelton from Sunny Florida on September 11, 2010:
+Susan Hazelton from Northern New York on September 11, 2010:

 You brought up a question I often wonder about myself.
 Whay must people be so cruel to those who are different.
 These people did not ask to be born this way.
 I work withn the Intellectually Disabled and it is heartbreaking the way people seem to think that they havwe no feelin gs.
 Physically disabled are not many times of normal intelligence and many times very sensitive.
 Thanks for sharing these fascinating stories.